aaronsdevera/recipes/GF Tomato Sauce.md

 - Wash the basil, and pluck the leaves from the stems.
 - Prepare a large, open **skillet**.
 - Prepare a small **pan** for pine nuts.
+- Prepare a **slotted spatula**, the metal kind you might use on the grill.
 - Measure out ingredients with a **scale** or other tool.
 - Turn on the range/stove fan to prepare for oil/frying.